 Whatever the degree or type of their disability, every child who participates in an AbilityFirst After School Enrichment Program experiences a culturally-sensitive environment, where each individual is valued.
 With staffing ratios of no more than 1:5 – and, under special circumstances, as close as 1:1 – our well-trained, caring staff engage children with age-appropriate activities that nurture social, physical, cognitive and creative abilities.
 Specific activities vary from center to center, but all fall into these four categories:

 1. Life Skills: activities are designed to enhance one’s ability to participate in common, everyday activities and includes things like cooking, doing laundry, etiquette/manners, group interaction and making friends, sharing, and developing hobbies, as well as range of community-based activities such as shopping, banking, eating in restaurants, using public transportation and community safety basics.

-2. Education: focused activities include developing computer skills and creative writing, along with homework assistance and time in our learning labs.
+2. Job Readiness Skills: focused activities include developing computer skills and creative writing, along with homework assistance and time in our learning labs.